 Increasingly, we have now elucidated a series of so called "driver mutations" that not only contribute to the development of the cancer but drive its prognosis and its response to agents that specifically inhibit the biologic effect of the mutation.
 We are now able to offer highly specific and effective therapy for patients with EGFR and ALK mutations and reports are rapidly accumulating of more driver mutations with specific inhibitors of their function.
-It would appear that most of these mutations have until now been found in adenocarcinoma but recently several mutations have been described in squamous cancer as well.
+It would appear that most of these mutations are exclusive of each other so that individualized testing will need to be done.
+The vast majority of mutations have until now been found in adenocarcinoma but recently several mutations have been described in squamous cancer as well.